6 Month Old Lab Puppy: Training, Handling, Care [Updated]

-A 6 month old lab puppy has a solid, muscular body, floppy ears, and a short, dense coat that is often yellow, black, or chocolate brown.
+A 6-month-old lab puppy has a solid, muscular body, floppy ears, and a short, dense coat that is often yellow, black, or chocolate brown.
 Energetic and playful, labs at this age love fetching toys and chewing.
-They are highly social, affectionate, and eager to please, though still working on perfecting commands and house training.

-Intelligent and friendly, 6 month old lab puppies make devoted companions, though they require ample exercise and training at this excitable stage.
+Intelligent and friendly, six-month-old lab puppies make devoted companions, though they require ample exercise and training at this excitable stage.
 They bring joy and laughter into any home.

 Size can vary depending on genetics and diet, but rest assured that your young Lab is growing as expected.
 Training should be ongoing, aiming for solid recall, basic obedience commands, and socialization skills.